 OpenSSH is a very powerful remote access component that achieves its power in part due to the possible configuration options present.
 One of the possible uses for OpenSSH is as a proxy, or tunnel, for internet traffic.
 OpenSSH contains multiple configuration options to tunnel traffic, but AllowTcpForwarding provides generic support.
 From a security perspective, it contains a note stating “Note that disabling TCP forwarding does not improve security unless users are also denied shell access,” so it’s entirely possible to miss this issue.

-IoT development is very much a Wild West style environment today.
-We’re seeing a proliferation of capabilities released in an effort to rapidly fuel product demand.
+IoT development is very much a Wild West style environment today, and with open source helping to build and sustain the IoT, we’re seeing a proliferation of capabilities released in an effort to rapidly fuel product demand.
 With rapid product release cycles, the potential exists for bugs to become deferred.
 The type of issue covered by CVE-2004-1653 should not exist in any modern device.
 As a product vendor, the following questions should’ve caught this misconfiguration — thereby preventing this type of attack.

 - Why is tunneling of any form required for an IoT device?

 - Why are well known credentials used within consumer grade devices when this is a known bad practice?

 - What update measures are present within IoT devices to permit security issues to be addressed?